Belmont-Data-Collaborative/bdaic-data-lake-explorer/docs/guides/UserGuide.md

 ### Ask AI

 **Single Dataset Analysis:**
-1. Open a dataset and click **"Ask AI"**
+1. Expand any dataset card to view details
+2. Click **"Ask AI"** button in the dataset actions
-2. Type your question about the data
+3. Type your question about the data structure, patterns, or content
-3. Receive AI-generated insights and analysis
+4. Receive AI-generated insights powered by OpenAI GPT-4o
+5. Continue the conversation with follow-up questions

-**Multi-Dataset Analysis:**
+**Multi-Dataset Chat:**
-1. Select multiple datasets using checkboxes
+1. Select multiple datasets using checkboxes (select up to 10 datasets)
-2. Click **"Ask AI"** in the selection panel
+2. Click **"Multi-Dataset Chat"** button in the floating action panel
 3. Ask comparative questions across datasets
+4. Analyze relationships and patterns between different data sources
+5. Generate cross-dataset insights and recommendations

+**Sample Questions to Ask:**
+- "What are the main patterns in this demographic data?"
+- "How does this health data compare across different geographic regions?"
+- "What are potential data quality issues I should be aware of?"
+- "How could I combine this dataset with census data for analysis?"
+- "What columns would be most useful for predicting health outcomes?"

 ### Generate Insights